Kevinle76/Surfs_Up/README.md

-Surf’s Up
+## Surf’s Up

-## Instructions

-### Part 1: Climate Analysis and Exploration

-In this section, we’ll use Python and SQLAlchemy to perform basic climate analysis and data exploration of climate database.
+Using Python and SQLAlchemy to perform basic climate analysis and data exploration of climate database.

+## Objectives:

+1. Climate Analysis and Exploration

-#### Precipitation Analysis
+2. Precipitation Analysis

-To perform an analysis of precipitation in the area, do the following:

 * Find the most recent date in the dataset.